 "At a mile distant their thousand hooves were stuttering thunder, coming at a rate that frightened a man - they were an awe inspiring sight, galloping through the red haze - knee to knee and horse to horse - the dying sun glinting on bayonet points..."
 Trooper Ion Idriess "The Desert Column" 1932

-The renowned battle involving the charge of the Australian Light Horse, carried out against the fixed Turkish defences at Beersheba in Palestine, followed two failed attempts to capture Gaza.
+The famous battle involving the charge of the Australian Light Horse, carried out against the fixed Turkish defences at Beersheba in Palestine, followed two failed attempts to capture Gaza.
 The charge was made by 400–500 troops of the 4th Light Horse Brigade, who galloped into the face of Turkish machine-gun, rifle, and artillery fire and breached the enemy defences.

 The Light Horse were not cavalry - they normally fought dismounted.
 On this occasion though they took the Turks by surprise by charging right into the Turkish position with bayonets drawn (as they were not cavalry they were not armed with sabres or lances).
 Beersheba fell to the Australian Light Horse with less than 70 casualties.